resbaz/tinkercad/README.md

 # tinkercad
-open training curriculum for teaching tinkercad, please contribute, share and reshare!
+This training curriculum is openly license for anyone who wants to teach tinkercad, 3DTin, OpenSCAD or any other geometry based 3D printing drawing / modelling design tool.
+Tlease contribute, share and reshare!

 Table of Contents:
   * Learning objectives: brains+napkins = the power of creative people fighting like family.